Skip to main content

 Standard grid-tied solar systems shut down during a power cut for safety reasons (to protect ESB workers).
 If you need backup power, you can install a hybrid inverter with battery storage that provides power during outages.

-What roof direction is best for solar panels in Glencullen?
+What is the payback period for solar panels in Glencullen?

 Sources